 The university has established a Peabody neighborhood newsletter distributed to interested community members regularly.
-To view past newsletters and/or if you have interest in receiving the newsletter, please click here.
+To view past newsletters and/or if you have an interest in receiving the newsletter, please click here.

-Home Economics and Mayborn (formerly called the Industrial Arts Building) were the first two buildings to open in 1916 at the then-named George Peabody College for Teachers.
+6 Magnolia Circle and Mayborn (formerly called the Industrial Arts Building) were the first two buildings to open in 1916 at the then-named George Peabody College for Teachers.
 The twin structures boasted marble floors and impressive columns, but Mayborn was the more elaborate of the two, with its limestone facings, smokestack and ornate staircase.
 The complex will be home to Peabody’s largest undergraduate major, Human and Organizational Development, which is also the second-largest major at Vanderbilt.

-A second phase of work is being considered for Payne Hall, Hobbs Laboratory, the Jessup Psychology Building and the Peabody Library.
+The second phase of work is being considered for Payne Hall, Hobbs Laboratory, the Jessup Psychology Building and the Peabody Library.

 As the design team considered renovations to Mayborn and 6 Magnolia Circle, the following elements were incorporated into the future design of the renovated buildings to better meet the needs of all of the Vanderbilt community members and align with FutureVU principles of diversity, inclusion and accessibility: